 Being present with others is an act of compassion.
 And compassion and kindness is the most sought-after trait in the human experience.
 Researcher David Buss studied 10,000 people in 37 countries to figure out the most powerful attractor in a lifelong mate.
 It wasn’t money, and it wasn’t beauty, and it wasn’t even intelligence.

 The #1 characteristic desired around the world when looking for a long-term relationship is kindness and compassion to others.
 Give your time, your focus and your energy to those around you.
 It’s a small act of leadership we can all do.

-Shawn Hunter is President and Founder of Mindscaling, a company building beautiful elearning courses based on the work of best-selling authors.
-My new book Small Acts of Leadership, (Bibliomotion) will be out in October but you can pre-order a copy now.
+Shawn Hunter is President and Founder of Mindscaling, a company building powerful human and digital learning experiences based on the work of best-selling authors.
+My new book Small Acts of Leadership, is a Washington Post bestseller!
+You can grab a copy now.
 Have a meeting coming up?
 Let’s talk.

 Last summer, my son and I bicycled across America with two other dads and their teenagers.
 We published a new book about it called Chasing Dawn.
 I co-authored the book with my cycling companion, the artist, photographer, and wonderful human jon holloway.
 Grab a copy.
 I’ll sign it and send it to your doorstep.